Mike in comments left a link to this story, which I note some of you have already read…

 Collingwood, a picturesque waterfront Ontario town on Georgian Bay near the Blue Mountain ski resort, is one of a number of communities across Canada where neighbours are frustrated and scared, struggling to deal with aggressive coyotes, though a lawsuit is unusual.

 I live in the southwest desert, as TUAK regulars are probably tired of being told, and I and my neighbors are certainly outnumbered by coyotes many times over.
-But attacks on pets and livestock – except cats, which are nocturnal and mostly can’t learn elementary precautions in their brief lifespans – are rare and attacks on humans are unheard of.
+But attacks on pets and livestock are rare – except for cats, which are nocturnal and mostly can’t learn elementary precautions in their brief lifespans – and attacks on humans are unheard of.

 This is because coyotes are smart and adaptable and like life.
 And they have been taught – in no uncertain terms – that if you mess with the humans, you die.